andywillis/blog/src/data/journal.md

 4. I do like Svelte but their method for props-sharing is a little counter-intuitive and there isn't a lot of documentation on _why_ they've chosen this route (I'm not sure "you'll get used to it" counts).
 In short the component that has props being _passed to it_ has to export those props _from it_ (`export let prop;`).

+5. `markdown-it`, which I use to parse the markdown into HTML so I can parse that and get some nice JSON, has different output for an ordered list (`ol`) and an unordered list (`ul`).
+I would have expected them to be the same but MDIT pads the list items with paragraph elements.
+And that meant a little fiddling with my `parse-markdown` tool so it didn't pick up those nested paragraphs and render them.

 I'm going to add to my knowledge of both libraries soon with rewrites of my [Walking Journal](https://quiet-douhua-784278.netlify.app/pines-to-fan-bay) as a baseline.
 And then maybe I'll take a look at some web component libraries like Stencil.
+It's turning into quite a fun project.

 ---